melanienolan/gatsby-starter-tailwind-css/README.md

 gatsby develop
 ```

-Now you'll be all set to go ahead and create your site with Tailwind CSS!
+Now you'll be all set to go ahead and create your Gatsby site with Tailwind CSS!